Best Air Purifiers

 - Not the most impressive cleaning efficiency

-Once again, a true HEPA filter has been incorporated in this air purifier and because of this, it is able to remove 99.97 percent of air pollutants no smaller than 0.3 microns in size.
+Once again, a true HEPA filter has been incorporated and because of this, it is able to remove 99.97 percent of pollutants no smaller than 0.3 microns in size.

 Modern technology junkies will adore the touchscreen operation of this model.
 But, at the same time, its intuitive interface makes it simple for technology novices to operate it.